 Example: How to sell your phone on eBay

 eBay was founded in September 1995.
-And while they are well over 20 years old, they’re still focused on making sure people know how to use their platform.
+And while they are over 25 years old, they’re still focused on making sure people know how to use their platform.
 To help, they produced a short explainer video.
 It walks customers through the listing process for people wanting to sell their smartphones.
 While just 30 seconds long, eBay does a stellar job of simplifying how their platform works and makes customers feel empowered enough to sell their smartphones online.

 BoFu: drive conversions through proof